Data Annotations are a set of predefined attributes used in C# to apply specific configurations to class properties.

 }

-The [StringLength] attribute defines a maximum length and optionally a minimum one.
+The [StringLength] attribute defines a maximum and optionally a minimum length.

 [StringLength(50, MinimumLength = 3)]